 A paper in the Journal of Medicine and Life in 2017 called ED medications the first line of treatment for post-prostatectomy ED.
 There’s a simple reason: they’ve been proven effective and safe.
 And 75 percent of men suffering from prostate surgery ED successfully achieved erections after using an oral medication.

 However, they may not be right for men who take medications for angina (or other heart problems), or men who take alpha-blockers.

-Drugs like Viagra® (sildenafil), Cialis® (tadalafil), Levitra (vardenafil) and Stendra® (avanafil) work by improving blood flow to the erectile tissue of your penis, making it easier to get and maintain an erection.
+Drugs like Viagra® (sildenafil or generic Viagra), Cialis® (tadalafil), Levitra (vardenafil) and Stendra® (avanafil) work by improving blood flow to the erectile tissue of your penis, making it easier to get and maintain an erection.
 They’re considered on-demand medications, as they should be taken before sexual activity.

 Within these drugs there are variations that make them slightly different.
 Cialis is long-lasting while Viagra works for just a few hours.
 A more comprehensive review of the differences in these medications including side effects is available here.